liam2/liam2/doc/usersguide/source/processes.rst

                 - backfromoldage: isold and age < 150  # <-- WRONG !

 In this example, *isold* and *backfromoldage* are local variables.
-They can only be used in the procedure where they are defined.
-Because we are trying to use the local variable *isold* in another procedure in this example, LIAM2 will refuse to run, complaining that *isold* is not defined.
+They can only be used in the function where they are defined.
+Because we are trying to use the local variable *isold* in another function in this example, LIAM2 will refuse to run, complaining that *isold* is not defined.

 Actions
 -------

-Actions inside procedures don't even need a process name.
+Actions inside functions don't even need a process name.

 *example* ::

     processes:
-        death_procedure:
+        death:
             - dead: age > 150
             - remove(dead)